Remove Paint from Carpet

 Remove excess paint and oil stains with dry paper towels before the soap and water solution process.

-Before we dive into the removal process, it’s crucial to differentiate between oil-based and latex-based paints.
-Oil-based paints tend to be more stubborn and require a different approach.
-Latex paints, or water-based paints, are typically easier to remove.
-Keep this in mind as we move forward.
+Before we get started let’s differentiate between oil based and latex based paints.
+Oil based paints are more stubborn and require a different approach.
+Latex paints or water based paints are easier to remove.
+Keep that in mind as we go.

 Gather Your Tools: What You’ll Need

-You don’t need a specialized toolkit to remove paint from your carpet, but having the right items at hand can make the process smoother.
-Here’s a list of what you’ll need:
+You don’t need a specialized tool kit to remove paint from carpet but having the right stuff can make the process easier.
+Here’s what you’ll need:

 - Paper towels